Search This Blog

 I wonder now if that riverside experience did not plant something in my mind.
 I have fond memories of a habit I had as a teenager living on Lake Winnipeg.
 I loved nothing better in the evening before turning back to bed than to go out to the point, as we called it, just down the path from the front of our house.
 I especially liked to do this in spring.
 Not in the winter when it was cold and everything was frozen and covered with snow!

-Some forty years later I had the occasion to return to the spot.
+Thirty eight years later I first returned to that spot.
+I was so disappointed to see that the current owner of our former home had taken a line from the house due east and cut down all the trees to the right.
+Some four years later I had another occasion to return to the spot.
 I loaded a canoe and a tent; I was going to camp on that point.
 No one was in our former home at the time.
 Well, things did not turn out as hoped.
 There must have been more rain than usual as my car got stuck in the approach to the house, a spot where this had never happened before.
 So, as it was getting late, there was nothing to be done but carry the tent through the water and deep unmown grass past the house to the rocky shore of the point.
-On the plus side, it was one of those calm evening s that should have allowed me to re-live my teenage experience.
+On the plus side, it was one of those calm evening so that should have allowed me to re-live my teenage experience.
 On the negative, if you are familiar with standing water, deep grass and calm evenings in the north, you know what I stirred up!
 Hordes of mosquitoes.
-I had left my runners in the car and the pests were already fastening on to my ankles.
+I had left my runners in the car so as not to walk through the water around the car and the pests were already fastening on to my ankles.
 There was nothing to it but to get the tent set up as fast as possible, close and zip the flap and try and get some sleep.

 As you can imagine, it was a night not to be forgotten.
 Not because of any calm beauty.
-The hungry swarms kept at it around the tent all night.
+The hungry swarms kept up their banshee buzzing around the tent all night.
 I don’t know how much sleep I got but when the sunrise was imminent I gave up.
 I got up, put the canoe in the water and paddled to a friend’s.
 It was lovely on the calm morning water, although the mosquitoes still tried to follow my canoe.
 After a lovely breakfast, my friend drove me back with his pickup and pulled my car out in no time.

 So much for revisiting my sweet spot.
 I have never been back.
 Well, it would be a 2500 km drive from where I am now.
 If I want to go to the water these days, I have the choice of three arms of the Fraser River, the Salish Sea or the shores of the beaches and inlets of Vancouver.
 Problem is, they are all too far to walk to first, before walking along those shores, and I like to keep my carbon footprint low.
 We still go though – once in a while – myself and my wife, or a friend.